-The nerves in the teeth are located in the pulp—the bundle of nerves at blood vessels at the center of the tooth.
+The nerves in the teeth are located in the pulp—the bundle of nerves and blood vessels at the center of the tooth.
 Nerve pain in teeth falls into two categories:

 - Dentinal Sensitivity: Dentinal sensitivity refers to nerve pain in the teeth that is more widespread.
-This type of nerve pain in teeth occurs when the tooth enamel is damaged or eroded away and external stimuli such as heat, cold, and acid, reach the nerve endings in the dentin layer of the tooth.
+This type of nerve pain in teeth occurs when the tooth enamel (the outermost layer of the tooth) is damaged or eroded away resulting in exposed dentin tubules or channels.
+These tubules connect to the nerves in the pulp.
+External stimuli such as heat, cold, and acid, stimulate these tubules resulting in sensitivity.
 Causes of dentinal sensitivity include use of teeth whitening products, receding gums, and untreated cavities.
 In addition, brushing the teeth too hard and recent gum surgery that exposes the tooth roots can cause nerve pain in teeth.

 - Fillings: If you have tooth nerve pain caused by a simple cavity, a filling is the most common dental repair.
-When you have a tooth filled, the dentist numbs the area, removes the decayed material, and replaces it with a filling.
+When you have a tooth filled, your dental professional numbs the area, removes the decayed material, and replaces it with a filling.

-The area near your tooth nerve pain may be sensitive before or after your dental procedure, but it’s important to follow a regular oral hygiene routine to prevent additional tooth decay or disease.
-Try using oral care products designed for sensitive mouths, including Crest Pro-Health Sensitive + Enamel Shield Toothpaste and Oral-B Glide Pro-Health Floss for sensitive gums.
+The area near your tooth may be sensitive before or after your dental procedure, but it’s important to follow a regular oral hygiene routine to prevent additional tooth decay or disease.
+Try using oral care products designed for sensitive mouths, including Crest Pro-Health Sensitive + Enamel Shield Toothpaste, Oral-B Glide Deep Clean Floss, and Oral-B Glide Comfort Plus for sensitive gums.

 Discover MoreToothache: Home Remedies, Causes, Relief for Sore Teeth